$50 Off Any Repair

 When things go wrong, you’ll often notice the noise first.

-For example, a constant clicking noise could indicate a thermostat’s failure.
-Replacing a thermostat is one of the most straightforward DIY air conditioning repairs.
-If you discover a faulty thermostat, consider replacing it with one of the new Smart thermostats to produce the ideal temperature for your home.
+If you discover a faulty thermostat, consider replacing it with a new Smart thermostat to maintain the ideal temperature in your home.

 Other noises your system might make include: